AngieC96/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 ## Class Date
 Implement a class `Date`.
 This class must meet the following requirements:
-- it has three **private** attributes to represent day, month and year
+- it has three **private** attributes to represent day, month and year -> they are private by default!
+DATA HIDING: you hide the data of the class from the user ->
-- use a scoped enum for month
+- use a scoped enum for month -> Date d{1,3,2019} it's ambiguous!
+The month is jenuary or march?
+Date d{1, month::march, 2019} is NOT ambiguous.
+Maybe two constructors for doing also Date d{month::march, 1, 2019}
 - it has the following **public** functions:
 	- constructor that takes as arguments a day, a month and a year.
 (Forget about the validation for now)
 	- `day()` function that returns the day